jRevaj/ctf-platform/README.md

 Usage of these commands is the same as in `setup_environment` command.

 - `clean_test_env`: Cleans up test environments
-- `sync_templates`: Synchronizes scenario templates
+- `sync_templates`: Synchronizes challenge templates
 - `init_admin`: Initializes admin user